nuradiansyah/nuradiansyah/README.md

 🌱 I also have a good memory in performing a data analysis process within my bachelor thesis.
 Right now, such an experience encourages me further to learn about data analysis.

-The repository would likely to be filled in with what I perceive as a learning curve of my understanding in logic, privacy, and analysis
+The repository would likely to be filled in with what I perceive as a learning curve of my understanding in logic, privacy, and data analysis

 <!---
 nuradiansyah/nuradiansyah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.